Woman Asks for $2.47 in Gas Money After Giving Man a Ride, Sparks Etiquette Debate

 By

-Gas prices have hit an all-time high in the US and many places all over the world.
-This, coupled with inflation being at a 40-year-high and rising rent and home ownership costs have left tons of people financially strained.
+It was in 2022 when gas prices hit an all-time high in the US and many places all over the world.
+Prices have since lowered, but the purchase is still a burden for many.
+This, coupled with inflation hitting a 40-year-high and rising rent and home ownership costs have left tons of people financially strained.
 So if you're getting a ride from a friend somewhere who's going out of their way to pick you up, you'll probably feel compelled to give them some money to help offset the cost of gas.

 Article continues below advertisement